Additional Installation Information

 Note

-You must reserve vCPU and memory resources equivalent to the configured vCPU cores and memory allocations.
-Failure to do so may significantly impact Cisco ISE performance and stability.
+Reserve vCPU and memory resources equal to the configured vCPU cores and memory allocations.
+If you do not do this, Cisco ISE performance and stability can be significantly impacted.
 Click the CPU and Memory collapsible areas and update the reservation fields for each setting.

 2. From the New SCSI Controller drop-down list, choose Paravirtual.